nclsbayona/nclsbayona.github.io/content/post/non-technical/kubestronaut-value/index.md

 We often overvalue the analytical kind of person and forget that empathy, intuition, and creativity are just as essential to understanding the world and ourselves.

-### Kubernetes and my journey towards becoming a Kubestronaut
+### Kubernetes and my journey following a practical learning path

 The first time I saw Kubernetes, I found it overwhelming and even boring but sometimes life just gives me challenges and I've learned to face them no matter what.